 Admission Criteria for Current USC Students

 After admission to USC, students wishing to add or change their major to occupational therapy should contact the division.
 Requirements for admission are:

-1. an autobiographical statement which demonstrates an exploration and understanding of occupational therapy as a career choice
+1. an autobiographical statement that demonstrates strong potential to be an occupational therapist as well as an understanding of occupational therapy as a career choice

 3. a plan for completion of all USC Dornsife College of Letters, Arts and Sciences general education requirements and foreign language requirements by the beginning of the senior year